-There is plenty of free parking at the NWT Cley Marshes Visitor Centre, I would suggest you start your walk here, giving you the option to stop at the Centre for refreshments when you’ve finished!
+There is plenty of car parking at the NWT Cley Marshes Visitor Centre (although there is a charge if you are not a NWT member or don't intend to pay for the nature reserve).
+I would suggest you start your walk here, giving you the option to stop at the Centre for refreshments when you’ve finished!

-Taking the anti clockwise direction, you’ll walk amongst the reeds , then take a left along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
+3. At the end of the reserve there is a sign pointing inland towards the road and taking you along another bank.
+You’ll walk amongst the reeds and along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
 Here you can stop at a bench and watch the amazing variety of bird species in the pools.

 This is just a fantastic bird watching coastal walk, with so much going on, you'll never have a bored moment.
 You'll also feel completely refreshed and, at time, blown away (literally!!).